thededman/m5PaperWeather/README.md

 - If a matching file like `/icons/10d.png` does not exist, it downloads from `http://openweathermap.org/img/wn/10d@2x.png` and saves it.
 - Detail views prefer these cached icons; if unavailable, they fall back to the custom filenames above if present.

-Change mapping
-- Adjust `iconPathForOwmId(...)` in `src/m5paperWeather.cpp` to point to your filenames.
-- If you prefer embedded icons in flash, we can add PROGMEM bitmaps and a compile‑time switch.

 ## API usage